daniellesloan/studyGroup/lessons/SG-T24-MetaAnalysis-TextAnalysis/README.md

 ### Files
 BearTweets.Rdata contains the data to download if you want to follow the tutorial without connecting to Twitter's API.
 AllBearTopics.jpeg is an image showing all topics from our topic model.
+BearModel.jpeg is a plot showing the words that contribute the most to each topic.